Join us at any of our upcoming events

 The 2017 award was presented to students Adam Bringhurst, Samantha Dinning, Olivia Camping and Dr. Rand Decker, Dr. Wilbert Odem, Dr. James Bowie and Mark Manone, for their proposal titled “Prioritizing Ecological Restoration Sites for Educational Purposes”.

-The College of Social and Behavioral Sciences (SBS) and the College of Engineering, Forestry, and Natural Sciences (CEFNS) announce the Maxwell-Lutz Community Impact Award for student teams to submit proposals for consideration of up to $5000 funding.
+The College of Social and Behavioral Sciences (SBS) and the College of the Environment, Forestry, and Natural Sciences (CEFNS) announce the Maxwell-Lutz Community Impact Award for student teams to submit proposals for consideration of up to $5000 funding.
 This award is to fund a project that:

 - improves the health and well-being of local and/or global communities